Recipes

 GARLIC SCAPES (June) – Garlic scapes are the flowering bud of hard-necked varieties of garlic.
 Store in a paper bag in the refrigerator.

-• Cut up raw garlic scapes and add to a salad, pizza, spaghetti sauce, bruschetta, omelets, etc…
+• Cut up raw garlic scapes and add raw to a salad, pizza, spaghetti sauce, bruschetta, omelets, etc…

 • Tie the scapes in a knot.
 Toss the knots with olive oil, salt, and pepper.
 Grill for a couple of minutes, flipping halfway through.
 Finish with salt and lemon juice if desired.

-GARLIC – We grow a variety called Russian Red.
+GARLIC (July) – We grow a variety called Russian Red.
 Store garlic in an open container (like a bowl or mesh bag) and keep it dry.

 GREEN ONIONS (June – October) – Keep green onions stored in the crisper in a Ziploc bag or put the onions in a glass jar/vase like flowers and wrap the ends with Saran Wrap.
 The white part is the most mild part.
 Continuing up the green part will get hotter.